 The Minister’s press release is available here and more details will be available on our website as soon as contract negotiations and project agreements are complete.

-Posted by DMTC Tagged: collaboration, Countermeasures, CSIRO, defence technology, DST
+Posted by DMTC on November 16th, 2017 Tagged: collaboration, Countermeasures, CSIRO, defence technology, DST

 DMTC Medical Countermeasures Program leader, Felicia Pradera, has been presented with the prestigious DMTC Research Collaboration Award for her leadership of the program.

 The DMTC Awards for Excellence were presented at this year’s DMTC Annual Conference Dinner at the National Gallery in Canberra.